jtarrio/webrtlsdr/README.md

 This is a library that provides functions to access and operate an RTL-SDR device from a web application, receive radio signals, demodulate them, and play it through the computer's speakers or headphones.

-It provides access at several levels, from low-level operations on the RTL-SDR stick itself, to a full reception/demodulation pipeline.
+It provides access at several levels, from low-level operations on the RTL-SDR stick itself to a full reception/demodulation pipeline.

 This library powers Radio Receiver, my browser-based SDR application, which you can try at [radio.ea1iti.es](https://radio.ea1iti.es).

 ## Compatible hardware and software

-Web RTL-SDR was written to work with an RTL-2832U-based DVB-T (European digital TV) USB receiver, with a R820/828/860 tuner chip.
+Web RTL-SDR was written to work with an RTL-2832U-based DVB-T (European digital TV) USB receiver with a R820/828/860 tuner chip.
 Support for other chips may be added as required.

 Web RTL-SDR uses the WebUSB API, which is only available in Chromium-based browsers (Chrome, Edge, Opera) on computers and Android devices.